 Steve Veevers – Chief Executive Officer

-Steve leads the leadership team at Hft and takes responsibility for oversight of the whole organisation.
-He has over 25 years of social care and health experience, having worked as a senior leader in national and regional not-for-profit care providers, local Government and consultancy work to the benefit of social care.
+Steve leads the leadership team at Hft and is responsible for overseeing the whole organisation.
+He has over 25 years of social care and health experience.
+He’s worked as a senior leader in national and regional not-for-profit care providers and local Government.
+He’s also done consultancy work to the benefit of social care.

-He brings with him a commitment to collaborative approaches across local communities, not-for-profit providers and statutory organisations to help people live their best lives.
+He brings with him a commitment to work with local communities, not-for-profit providers and statutory organisations to help people live their best lives.

 Becky Speight – Chief Operating Officer